philwhineray/tasks/README.md

 ===========

-At present the google tasks API does not show / permit setting the time of a task, even though their own tools can do this.
+At present the google tasks API does not show / permit setting the time or repetition of a task, even though their own tools can do this.
 See "due":

 * https://developers.google.com/tasks/v1/reference/tasks
 * https://stackoverflow.com/questions/55251751/tasks-now-have-a-due-time-as-well-as-date-but-api-still-says-000000

+In practice, setting the date of a task will lose its time, if it had one.
+The repetition does not get modified as far as I can see.
+The tool tries to warn you if you edit a date.

+Things can get pretty confused if you delete the date for a repeating task, and we can't warn about that because the API does not expose that information.